The Bankrate promise

 However, you might receive one of these decisions instead:

-Mortgage approvals can come with conditions such as the need to furnish additional pay stubs, tax forms, proof of mortgage insurance, proof of insurance or a copy of a marriage certificate, divorce decree or business licenses.
+- Conditional approval: Mortgage approvals can come with conditions — usually, the need to furnish additional pay stubs, tax forms, proof of mortgage insurance, proof of insurance or a copy of a marriage certificate, divorce decree or business licenses.
+Typically, this is just a hiccup: You’re almost home, but the lender just wants to confirm a few more things.

 Once you clear any conditions and get your mortgage approved, your home purchase is almost complete.
 The final step is closing day, which is when the lender funds your loan and pays the selling party in exchange for the title to the property.
 This is when you’ll sign the final paperwork, settle any closing costs that are due and receive the keys to your new home.